OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 A wide range of tools and frameworks is available: From expensive, but convenient GUI tools, to open source disassembling engines and reverse engineering frameworks.
 Advanced usage instructions for any of these tools often easily fill a book on their own.
 We'll introduce some of the most widely used disassemblers in the following section.
 The best way to get started is simply pick the tool that fits your needs and budget and buy a well-reviewed user guide along with it (some recommendations are listed below).

--- TODO: introduce a few standard tools, IDA Pro, Hopper, Radare2, JEB (?) --
+-- TODO [Introduce a few standard tools, IDA Pro, Hopper, Radare2, JEB (?)] --

--- TODO: Talk about IDA Scripting and the many plugins developed by the community --
+-- TODO [Talk about IDA Scripting and the many plugins developed by the community] --

 #### Debugging

--- TODO : Describe Debugging : how it works, when you can / have to use it, examples of tools --
+-- TODO [Describe Debugging : how it works, when you can / have to use it, examples of tools] --

 #### Execution Tracing

--- TODO : Describe Execution Tracing : how it works, when you can / have to use it, examples of tools --
+-- TODO [Describe Execution Tracing : how it works, when you can / have to use it, examples of tools] --

 ### Advanced Techniques